GLOUCESTER 10K – 8TH JULY 2018

 Number Pick Up etc.

 The numbers, timing chips, safety pins and baggage labels can be collected from The Park between 7.30 and 8.40am on the morning of the race.
+Please come in plenty of time.
 There will be left luggage provision and toilets in The Park.

 The start will be in The Park with a 100 metre dash (OK or jog!) across the grass onto Spa Road and then at the end of Spa Road a right hand turn up Southgate Street towards the city centre.
 You will finish by doing this part of the race in reverse.